webix-hub/docs/data/api/ui.spreadsheet_onmathrefresh_event.md

 onMathRefresh
 =============

-@todo:
-	check

 @short:
-	fires when recalculation of formulas in the sheet is called
+	fires when recalculation of formulas in the sheet is complete

 @params: